KirillSemennikov2803/HoneyPress/README.md

 ## ToDo
 - Log shipping (prolly will just use rsyslog / S3)
-- Bake in notifications (SMS & email)
+- Bake in notifications (SMS & email / pagerduty)
 - ~~Capture *all* POST/GET payload data into a log to be looked at later by an analyst.~~
 - Figure out a way to introduce fake **MySQL** for SQLi analysis and payload capture
 - TCP dump analysis / snort support?
 - Access log monitoring (look for things like sql injections, LFI/RFI, XSS, etc)
-- Modular vulnerabilities.
-Need to make it easier to fake a new vulnerability so scanners think they're exploiting a live target
 - Tor detection
-- Database of some sort.. haven't decided if I should go with MongoDB or just use sqlite.
-Not sure about performance yet.
+- ~~Database of some sort.. haven't decided if I should go with MongoDB or just use sqlite.
+Not sure about performance yet.~~
+- Using MongoDB as the database backend.
+Should make it so that if environment variables are defined for a mongo server we will send data there instead
-- Do some benchmarking.. is nginx needed?
+- ~~Do some benchmarking.. is nginx needed?~~ (decided that Nginx isn't needed if running Flask with threads for our purposes)
 - Some gangster-ish browser fingerprinting (that supports Tor browsers too)
-- SLAP SOME GRAPHS ON THIS SHIT
 - create a cluster management toolchain with AWS/digitalocean support?
+- GUI or what?
+SLAP SOME GRAPHS ON THIS SHIT.
+And a cool search box.
+- Should honeypress integrate with cloud vendors APIs for rapid deployment / [Kubernetes](http://kubernetes.io/) support ?
+- Bake in "mirroring" capabilities.
+This will allow a honeypot to mirror a live site.